michaelbZA/my-website/content/posts/python-series/09-python-foundations-automation.md

 ### Basic File Operations with os and shutil

-Here's a script that organizes financial statements by month and type:
+Here's a script that organises financial statements by month and type:

 ```python
 import os